University of Technology Sydney

 Recognition of prior learning

-Students who have completed subjects in equivalent migration law and practice courses at the Australian National University, Griffith University, Victoria University, Western Sydney University, Australian Catholic University or Murdoch University may be granted up to a maximum of 18 credit points of credit towards this course.
+Students who have completed subjects in equivalent migration law and practice courses at Griffith University, Victoria University, Western Sydney University or Australian Catholic University may be granted up to a maximum of 18 credit points of credit towards this course.
 Students who have attained a law degree and who have been admitted to practice law in a common law jurisdiction may be granted exemptions for subjects 78300 Introduction to Migration Law.
 Applicants are required to provide evidence of admission to practice, e.g. a practicing certificate or equivalent from their home jurisdiction, with their RPL application.
-Applicants who provide evidence with their RPL application that they hold an unrestricted legal practicing certificate in an Australian jurisdiction may be granted exemption from 78305 Migration Law in Practice.
+Applicants who provide evidence with their RPL application that they hold a legal practicing certificate in an Australian jurisdiction may be granted exemption from 78305 Migration Law in Practice.

 More detailed information (including application, credit point limits, time limits, appeal of decision, record of precedent) about recognition of prior learning in the Graduate Diploma in Migration Law and Practice is available at postgraduate course information.